 ResMed's latest AirSense 10 Series is designed with a humidifier seamlessly integrated called HumidAir.
 The main unit comes with a standard water chamber, but there is an optional cleanable water tank available for purchase also.

 ResMed has been making 'standard' and 'cleanable' versions of water chambers for quite some time now.
 Their previous two CPAP models, S9 and S8 Series humidification in H5i and H4i came in both a standard and a cleanable version.

 But which one is better?
 Do I need a cleanable tank?
 Or will the standard tub suffice?
 Continue reading to learn the difference between the two CPAP water chambers and to find out which one best suits your needs.

 The standard water tank is the one that comes with the original machine purchase.
 This standard tub opens at the top and has a shell that is made with injection moulded plastic.
-The standard chamber’s base is made with stainless steel and the cover is made with thermoplastic elastomer and is latex-free.
-This standard version requires hand washing with mild soap and water (It is not dishwasher or washing machine safe) and requires replacing every 6 months.
+The standard chamber’s base is made with aluminum and the cover is made with thermoplastic elastomer and is latex-free.
+The standard HumidAir is meant for single patient use and cannot be disinfected.
+This version requires hand washing with mild soap and water (it is not dishwasher or washing machine safe) and requires replacing every 6 months.

-The answer depends on your lifestyle, cleaning routine and budget.
+The short answer is the standard HumidAir performs just fine.
+But what you select depends on your lifestyle, cleaning routine and budget.
 Do you own a dishwasher?
 Do you mind paying more upfront for something that will last longer?
-Or save a buck or two and replace the parts every few months?
-Ultimately, both ResMed water tubs do the job and do it well.
+Or save a few bucks and replace the parts every few months?
+Ultimately, both ResMed water tubs does the job and does it well.
 It comes down to personal preference in the material and price of the replacement parts.

 Comments will be approved before showing up.